DmitriLyalikov/onboarding-lab-4/ReadMe.md

    - It often contains only **header files** or interfaces with abstract descriptions (e.g., prototypes, templates, or base classes).
    - Interface libraries are used during **compile-time** to specify the structure and behavior expected by the program but defer implementation to other components.
    - They do not include actual compiled code but serve as a contract between modules or systems.
   Interfaces are helpful in C++ for template based programming based on certian function or class prototypes or base classes.

+## What is a top module?

+A top module is the high level verilog/systemverilog instantiation that contains all other submodules for design prototyping or testing.
+This is not inside of any thing else.
+In other words, it is the module that is being interacted with in test benches directly by controlling or observing IO.